sudijuma/Drydays/README.md

 - Javascript

 ## Getting Started
-Installing
-Clone this repo and start it with live server.
+- Clone this repo and start it with live server.
 1. clone the repo

 https://github.com/sudijuma/Drydays.git